A talented jazz pianist and keyboardist, the two time

 the past 20 years and runs his own CD label, Manasus

-Music.
-He has been a guest lecturer and clinician at
+Nick has been a guest lecturer and clinician at

 many schools (including USC, the Los Angeles Music